MODELING SCENERY

 This section of the documentation is designed to help you create proper landscape models, specifically for Airports and Scenery, although most of the general principles outlined here are also applicable to aircraft.
 On this page you can find some general information about how to best create these different model elements, and you can find additional information specifically about LODs here:

-Also make sure to have read over the Modeling Technical Information before creating anything, and if your model requires lights, then please take a moment to look over the following page:
+Also make sure to have read over the Modeling Technical Information and Texturing Techincal Information before creating anything.
+If your model requires lights, then please take a moment to look over the following page: Lights

 Finally, we have a page specific to creating the Jetway scenery object, since this is an integral part of any airport and also requires some specific setup when modelling: